ljfa-ag/libnbtplusplus/README.txt

 It uses streams for input and output.

 Dependencies:
-libnbt++ requires the following Boost headers:
+libnbt++ requires the following Boost libraries:
 - Config
 - Format
 - Iterator